 Who can apply?

-Do I need any special skills or qualifications to qualify?
+Do I need any special skills or qualifications?

 How will I be prepared for my internship in Tanzania?

-The learning experience as an International Travel Team (ITT) member begins seven months prior to departure.
-SIHA 101 is a weekly seminar aimed at preparing our ITT for their work in Tanzania.
-Topics include: global health, global citizenship, sustainability, community engagement, anti-oppression, evaluation, facilitation, Kiswahili language lessons, and more.
-Our Community Consultants and In-Country Representative have received equivalent training in Tanzania so that both teams have the same base knowledge when starting work together.
+The learning experience as an International Travel Team (ITT) member begins seven months prior to departure through SIHA 101 sessions.
+Topics range from: global citizenship and SIHA’s guiding principles, health promotion projects, in-country safety, fundraising, Swahili language lessons, and more.
+Our In-Country Representatives and In-Country Volunteers receive equivalent training in Tanzania so that both teams have the same base knowledge when starting work together.

 What day of the week is SIHA 101?